Kalyan-Alamuru/alicemtest/mt/ems/ems/AADRightsMgmt/Activating-Azure-Rights-Management.md

 ---
-title: "Activating Azure Rights Management" ms.custom: na ms.date: 2015-10-01
+title: "Activating Azure Rights Management" ms.custom: na ms.date: "2015-10-01"
 ms.reviewer: na
-ms.service: rights-management
+ms.service: "rights-management"
 ms.suite: na
 ms.tgt_pltfrm: na
-ms.topic: article
+ms.topic: "article"
 applies_to:
-  - Azure Rights Management
+  - "Azure Rights Management"
-  - Office 365
+  - "Office 365"
 ms.assetid: f8707e01-b239-4d1a-a1ea-0d1cf9a8d214
 caps.latest.revision: 16
-author: karthikaraman
+author: "karthikaraman"
+ms.author: "karaman"
-manager: jeffgilb
+manager: "jeffgilb"
 translation.priority.ht:
-  - bg-bg
+  - "bg-bg"
-  - de-de
+  - "de-de"
-  - el-gr
+  - "el-gr"
-  - es-es
+  - "es-es"
-  - et-ee
+  - "et-ee"
-  - fi-fi
+  - "fi-fi"
-  - fr-fr
+  - "fr-fr"
-  - hr-hr
+  - "hr-hr"
-  - it-it
+  - "it-it"
-  - ja-jp
+  - "ja-jp"
-  - kk-kz
+  - "kk-kz"
-  - ko-kr
+  - "ko-kr"
-  - lt-lt
+  - "lt-lt"
-  - lv-lv
+  - "lv-lv"
-  - pt-br
+  - "pt-br"
-  - ro-ro
+  - "ro-ro"
-  - ru-ru
+  - "ru-ru"
-  - sk-sk
+  - "sk-sk"
-  - sl-si
+  - "sl-si"
-  - sr-latn-cs
+  - "sr-latn-cs"
-  - th-th
+  - "th-th"
-  - tr-tr
+  - "tr-tr"
-  - uk-ua
+  - "uk-ua"
-  - zh-cn
+  - "zh-cn"
-  - zh-tw
+  - "zh-tw"
 translation.priority.mt:
-  - cs-cz
+  - "cs-cz"
-  - da-dk
+  - "da-dk"
-  - hu-hu
+  - "hu-hu"
-  - nb-no
+  - "nb-no"
-  - nl-nl
+  - "nl-nl"
-  - pl-pl
+  - "pl-pl"
-  - pt-pt
+  - "pt-pt"
-  - sv-se
+  - "sv-se"
 ---
 # Activating Azure Rights Management
 When you activate [!INCLUDE[aad_rightsmanagement_1](../../ems/AADRightsMgmt/includes/aad_rightsmanagement_1_md.md)] (Azure RMS), your organization can start to protect important data by using applications and services that support this information protection solution.
 Administrators can also manage and monitor protected files and emails that your organization owns.
 You must enable [!INCLUDE[aad_rightsmanagement_2](../../ems/AADRightsMgmt/includes/aad_rightsmanagement_2_md.md)] before you can begin to use the information rights management (IRM) features within Office, SharePoint, and Exchange, and protect any sensitive or confidential file.

-If you want to learn more about Azure Rights Management before you activate the service—for example, what business problems it solves, some typical use cases, and how it works—see [What is Azure Rights Management?](../../ems/AADRightsMgmt/What-is-Azure-Rights-Management-.md)
+If you want to learn more about Azure Rights Management before you activate the service—for example, what business problems it solves, some typical use cases, and how it works—see [What is Azure Rights Management?](../../ems/AADRightsMgmt/what-is-azure-rights-management-.md)

 > [!IMPORTANT]
 > Before you activate [!INCLUDE[aad_rightsmanagement_2](../../ems/AADRightsMgmt/includes/aad_rightsmanagement_2_md.md)], make sure that your organization has a service plan that includes [!INCLUDE[aad_rightsmanagement_2](../../ems/AADRightsMgmt/includes/aad_rightsmanagement_2_md.md)] services.
 If not, you will not be able to activate Azure RMS.
 >
-> For more information, see the [Cloud subscriptions that support Azure RMS](../../ems/AADRightsMgmt/Requirements-for-Azure-Rights-Management.md#BKMK_SupportedSubscriptions) section in the [Requirements for Azure Rights Management](../../ems/AADRightsMgmt/Requirements-for-Azure-Rights-Management.md) topic.
+> For more information, see the [Cloud subscriptions that support Azure RMS](../../ems/AADRightsMgmt/requirements-for-azure-rights-management.md#BKMK_SupportedSubscriptions) section in the [Requirements for Azure Rights Management](../../ems/AADRightsMgmt/requirements-for-azure-rights-management.md) topic.

 After you have activated Azure RMS, all users in your organization can apply information protection to their files, and all users can open (consume) files that have been protected by Azure RMS.
 However, if you prefer, you can restrict who can apply information protection, by using onboarding controls for a phased deployment.
-For more information, see the [Configuring onboarding controls for a phased deployment](../../ems/AADRightsMgmt/Activating-Azure-Rights-Management.md#BKMK_OnboardingControls) section in this topic.
+For more information, see the [Configuring onboarding controls for a phased deployment](../../ems/AADRightsMgmt/activating-azure-rights-management.md#BKMK_OnboardingControls) section in this topic.

 ## Activating Rights Management
 Use one of the following procedures to activate [!INCLUDE[aad_rightsmanagement_2](../../ems/AADRightsMgmt/includes/aad_rightsmanagement_2_md.md)].